The Zeros (English band)

-The Zeros were one of the early English punk groups, as chronicled in Henrik Poulsen's book 77: The Year of Punk and New Wave.
+The Zeros were an English punk band formed in 1977.
+They were one of "the early English punk groups", as chronicled in Henrik Poulsen's book 77: The Year of Punk and New Wave.

+The band is not well documented or recognised online but small pieces of information can be found if you dig deep.

+Spotify has mistakenly grouped this band (The UK Zeros) with the US band.
+If looking for this band’s songs on Spotify then try not to confuse it with the US band’s songs, as they will appear as the same band.

 Career

 Originally a trio, they were led by Steve Godfrey (guitar/vocals, b.1959, Walthamstow, London), the cousin of Jerry Shirley of Humble Pie.
 The two other members were Phil Gaylor (drums/vocals) and Steve Cotton (bass/vocals).
 They released a single called "Hungry" in November 1977 on the Small Wonder Records label.
 "Hungry" was No 1 on the NME punk chart.
 That same month, they recorded four songs, including "Hungry", for BBC Radio 1 with John Peel.
 Paul Miller (guitar/vocals) joined in early 1978.
 The same year Hugh Stanley Clark became their manager and re-signed the band to "The Label".
 They released a second single a year later, "What's Wrong with Pop Group".

 Sometime in the 2000s, Steve Godfrey created a Myspace page, and posted the Zeros entire discography as well as a series of previously unheard recording sessions and demos.